Skip to main content

 5. There are significant terminology changes.

 Someone required to report their information on the FAFSA, typically the student and their parent(s), is called a “contributor.”
-The IRS DRT is being retired and replaced by direct data exchange.
+The IRS DRT is being retired and replaced by direct data exchange (DDX).
 The Student Aid Report is now called the FAFSA Submission Summary.
 See the new terminology

 6. Consenting to direct data exchange (DDX) is required.

 After submitting the FAFSA, students will receive a Student Aid Index (SAI) instead of an Expected Family Contribution (EFC).
 College financial aid offices, state agencies, and the federal government will use the SAI to determine eligibility for financial aid.
-A student with an SAI of 0 or below (it can be as low as -1,500) will be eligible for a full federal Pell Grant.
+A student with an SAI between 0 and -1,500 will be eligible for a full federal Pell Grant.
 Due to formula changes, the switch to SAI is expected to increase the number of students eligible for the Pell Grant.
 Learn more about SAI.

 8. Financial aid eligibility could decrease.